Duality, Bridgeland wall-crossing and flips of secant varieties: The Embedded Problem: Flips of Secant Varieties.

 \subsection{The divisorial contraction}

-We want to study what happens to our restricted MMP when crossing the wall $W_{\Theta}$ corresponding to the theta divisor (i.e., the closure of the set of those sheaves that admit at least one nonzero section).
-The theta divisor is fixed by the duality automorphism and therefore it corresponds to extensions of the form
+We want to study what happens to our restricted MMP when crossing the wall $W_{ch(\mathcal{O}),v}$ corresponding to the theta divisor (i.e., the closure of the set of those sheaves that admit at least one nonzero section).
+From Lemma \ref{lemma dual} it follows that the duality automorphism preserves the wall-crossing, and so the theta divisor is left invariant by duality.
+Therefore, it corresponds to extensions of the form